sal515/silabs_multiprotocol/README.md

   - Please note: Typically the port is ttyACM0 sometimes it switches to ttyACM1

+- Start the energy scan on the Host

+  `custom energyScanStart`

 - The logs from the NCP Z3Gateway mode shoud be automatically stored in the **`run`** directory of the Z3Gateway Project in the PATH=`<path>silabs_multiprotocol/src/test_lin32_Z3Gateway/run/Z3Gateway_RCP_Log.txt`

-- Use the sender Node with the MFGLIG library to send random packets in the controlled enviornment
+- Use the sender Node with the MFGLIG library to send Tone/random packets in the controlled enviornment
   - Commands to send the MFGLIB packets

     ```text
+    plugin mfglib tone start
+    plugin mfglib tone stop

     plugin mfglib send random 12 8 // Send 12 packets with random data of 8 bytes packet length
     <!-- plugin mfglib stop // Exit manufacturing test mode -->
     ```